THE MPN HEROES® RECOGNITION PROGRAM

 - Choose only one category for the nominee to be considered

-- Clearly define the MPN (MF, PV, or ET) patient need being addressed
+- Clearly state the MPN (MF, PV, or ET) patient need being addressed

-- The achievements of the organization or individual must be relevant (ie, should have taken place within the last 12 to 24 months)
+- The achievements of the organization or individual must be recent (ie, should have taken place within the last 24 months)

 - Organizations may submit an entry for their own program, but it must be for one specific activity or program and only one entry per year, and we strongly encourage independent confirmation